 48. Heavy Duty Enclosed Trampolines

-Another great gift ideas for autistic teenagers is a heavy duty enclosed trampoline like this one from SkyWalker.
+Another great gift idea for autistic teenagers is a heavy duty enclosed trampoline like this one from SkyWalker.
 Trampolines are a great resource for sensory seeking autistic teenagers. who crave proprioceptive and/or vestibular sensory input.

 Sensory integration products and activities like trampolines help regulate their bodies so they are more content, calm, focused and ready to learn.